 The UConn School of Law welcomes students from around the world to study in our LLM, JD and SJD programs.
 The law school also accepts exchange students and visiting international students.
 The University's International Student and Scholar Services advises international students and scholars on F and J visas.

 The English proficiency requirements for international students vary by degree program, as described below.

-International applicants to the J.D. program typically must take the Test of English as a Foreign Language (TOEFL).
-Unless you can demonstrate that you have the equivalent of a bachelor's degree or higher from a university where the sole language of overall instruction is English, you must take the TOEFL exam.
-The Law School requires minimum TOEFL scores of 100/250/600 (Internet/Computer/Written) for the J.D. program.
-All J.D. applicants to the Law School, whether international or domestic, are required to take the LSAT.
+International applicants to the JD program typically must take the Test of English as a Foreign Language, or TOEFL unless they can demonstrate that they have earned the equivalent of a bachelor's degree or higher from a university where the sole language of overall instruction is English.
+The Law School requires minimum TOEFL scores of 100/250/600 (Internet/Computer/Written) for the JD program.
+All JD applicants to the Law School, whether international or domestic, are required to take the LSAT.

 - Earned a law degree from a recognized institution of higher learning at which the primary language of instruction was English;

 - Earned an academic degree from an accredited institution of higher learning in the United States;

 - Resided and worked speaking English in an English-speaking country for not less than two years before the date of application;

 - Performed successfully as a non-degree student at the UConn School of Law and seeks advanced standing in an LLM or Executive LLM program;

 - Completed an intensive English language course at the University of Connecticut American English Language Institution and received the accompanying certificate of English proficiency from UCAELI.